shanemadden/shanemadden-redis_multinode/README.markdown

 This module is intended to deploy a group of systems running Redis instances, with replication and failover managed by Redis Sentinel.

 Since most Redis client stacks don't have any mechanism for finding the master in a group like this, this module also configures HAProxy, with a listening port on each node which will proxy to the writable node.
+(Tracking the master is done by a Python script running on a cron every minute)

 So, for each instance, there will be one listening port which is the Redis listener (for instance, 6379) which will always be available for read-only operations, and may be able to accept write operations if that node's the master, as well as an HAProxy listener (for instance, 6380) which will track the writable node for the instance, on whichever node it resides.